 Figure 3 shows the total number of routes in the routing table over this period.
-This is a classic "up and to the right" Internet trajectory, but it should be noted that growth trends in the Internet today are more strongly aligned to a far more modest linear growth model than the initial exponential growth models.
+This is a classic "up and to the right" Internet trajectory, but it should be noted that growth trends in the Internet today are strongly aligned to a quite modest linear growth model.

 Over this period, we had the exhaustion of the IPv4 address space pools in IANA in January 2011, APNIC in April 2011 (serving the Asia Pacific region), in the RIPE NCC in September 2012 (serving Europe and the Middle East), LACNIC in May 2014 (serving Latin America and the Caribbean), and ARIN in September 2015 (serving North America).
-The five year period since the start of 2011 has seen the span of addresses advertised in the routing system slowing down (Figure 7).
+The six year period since the start of 2011 has seen the span of addresses advertised in the routing system slowing down (Figure 4).
 However, at the same time there has been a consistent level of growth in the number of entries in the routing table over the same period.
 The result of these two factors is that the average announcement in the IPv4 routing table is spanning fewer addresses, or, to put it another way, the granularity of the IPv4 routing space is getting finer.
-As Figure 6 shows, the average BGP announcement size has dropped from 7,000 host addresses at the start of 2010 to 4,200 addresses at the end of 2016.
-While /24 announcements are steady at a little over 50%, the relative number of /22 announcements is increasing, while the relative number of larger announcements, including up to /21s, are decreasing.
-The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has remained relatively constant at 5.8 for this period for this observation AS (Figure 8).
+As Figure 7 shows, the average BGP announcement size has dropped from 7,000 host addresses at the start of 2011 to 4,000 addresses at the end of 2017.
+These days some 90% of all announced prefixes are of size /20 or smaller (Figure 12).
+The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has remained relatively constant at 5.7 for this period for this observation AS (Figure 8).